seppeljordan/parsemon2/README.rst

 - Implement ``x | y`` operator for parsers, it is a short hand for ``choice(x,y)``
 - Improved performance parsing speed by factor 4 - 6
+- There is now an example of a parser included in this package.
+It is the worlds slowest json parser

 1.1
 ---